robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ListenerInterface.rst

 Robot Framework's listener interface provides a powerful mechanism for getting notifications and for inspecting and modifying data and results during execution.
-Listeners are called, for example, when suites, tests and keywords start and end, when output files are ready, and finally when the whole execution ends.
+Listeners are called, for example, when suites, tests and keywords start and end, when result files are ready, and finally when the whole execution ends.
 Example usages include communicating with external test management systems, sending a message when a test fails, and modifying tests during execution.